zafrirron/cub_read_write/README.md

     cub.writeCubToCsv({output csv file name path})   # writes csv file to 'file path' in format decribed above
     del(cub)                                         # deletes cub object
     csvData =  pd.read_csv(csvPath)                  # read the csv file into pandas dataframe and use panda's queries
+	                                                 # see the notebook for pandas queries example
 ```

 #### open [this notebook](https://github.com/zafrirron/cub_read_write/blob/master/cub_read_write_demo.ipynb) to see a demo of this class usage
-(if you cant see the notebook, this is due to github ipynb render issues, please download and use locally, make sure you have the prerequesites installed)
+(if you can't see the notebook, this is due to github ipynb render issues, please download and use locally, make sure you have the prerequesites installed)